 This is a lightweight self-inflating raft you install on the bike or keep with you.
 It installs on any ATV or snowmobile in seconds and holds enough buoyancy to support three people plus a submerged ATV.
 A line will keep the bike floating just below the surface for later to be salvaged.

 This is not meant as a life raft, but it will keep you above water until help can arrive.
-Watch this youtube video to see it in action:
+Watch this YouTube video to see it in action:

 Having a GPS on the bike serves more purposes than finding the lake and keeping on the trail all the way home in bad weather.